shadeslayer/SyncEvolution/README.rst

 CardDAV services (using DNS SRV entries, ``.well-known`` URIs, properties of the current principal, ...).

+Alternatively, credentials can also be set in the ``databaseUser`` and ``databasePassword`` properties of the source.
+The downside is that these values have to be set for each source and cannot be shared.
+The advantage is that, in combination with setting ``database``, such sources can be used as part of a normal SyncML server or client sync config.
+SyncEvolution then reads and writes data directly from the server and exchanges it via SyncML with the peer that is defined in the sync config.

 The ``database`` property of each source can be set to the URL of a specific *collection* (= database in WebDAV terminology).
 If not set, then the WebDAV backend first locates the server based on ``username``